pheintzelman/appily-validate/README.md

 ## How to use

-appily-validate exports two things validate Validator
+appily-validate exports two things validate and Validator

 ### Validator